yutaka-art/gh-issue-bulk-create/README.md

 ### CSV File

-The CSV file should contain headers that match the variable names used in the template.
+The CSV file **must contain a header row** with column names that match the variable names used in the template.
 The first line is the header row, and each subsequent line will be used to create a separate issue.

 ```csv